-Many customers are returning to restaurants.
-Unfortunately, workers are not, and that’s adding additional strain to an already depleted industry as COVID-19 drudges on.
+Customers have returned to restaurants.
+Unfortunately, workers have not, and that’s adding additional strain to an already depleted industry.
 The outlook for the hospitality industry — and food service in particular — remains uncertain.

 When restaurant owners take a look at the numbers, there’s significant concern over how long they’ll be able to sustain operations and keep their already exhausted staff engaged and, more importantly, employed.